-In class: Most classroom time will be devoted to using German, not to talking about it, and certainly not to grammar lectures and exercises.
-Language will be modeled in context, you will try to use it yourself to accomplish a real communi-cative purpose, and your instructor will help you do it better.
+In class: Most classroom time will be devoted to using German, not to talking about it in English, and certainly not to grammar lectures and exercises.
+Language will be modeled in context, you will try to use it yourself to accomplish a real communicative purpose, and your instructor will help you do it better.
 There will be much speaking with partners and in small groups-and not just in class.

-Also important is exposure to the modeled language through listening and reading materials from a variety of sources.
-Your instructional materials contain a rich collection of genuine graphic and sound items.
-You will be encouraged to encounter them as though you were living in the target culture-not translating them, but rather using them to communicate with others.
+Also important is exposure to the language through listening and reading materials from a variety of sources.
+Your instructional materials contain a rich collection of genuine graphic and audio items, more than any "paper" textbook could offer at any reasonable price.
+You will be encouraged to encounter these authentic materials as though you were living in the target culture-not translating them, but gathering information from them and using it to communicate with others.

-Some classroom time and assignments, especially in the first quarter, will be devoted to helping you understand how you learn, and how language is learned.
+Some classroom time and assignments, especially in the first quarter, will be devoted to helping you understand how you yourself learn, and how language is learned.
 Misconceptions in these areas can lead to wasted time and effort.
-Similarly, the purposes of learning activities and the standards by which performance is judged will be made clear, so that you will know what to do to succeed-both on the first try and later, when you will be asked to improve deficient work.
+Similarly, the purposes of learning activities and the standards by which performance is judged will be made clear.
+You will have every opportunity to know what to do to succeed-both on the first try and later, when you will have the opportunity to improve your work and have it re-scored.

 Some classroom time will also be devoted to preparing you for long-term (even "life-long") learning.
 That is, we want you to develop a sense for how knowledge of a language and its culture can be of value later, whether in your career or in the enrichment of your personal life.
+Our course harmonizes with PSU President Bernstine's "Internationalization Initiative."